$1-billion Dubai skyscrapers to be linked by daring rooftop pool

 But the soaring 43-foot infinity pool will not be accessible to the public, or even to most of the luxury towers’ residents — it’s part of what its architects describe as an exclusive “ultra-penthouse.”

-Comprising 63 luxury residences, the new Regent Residences Dubai will cost an estimated $1 billion to build and is set to complete in 2027.
+Comprising 63 luxury residences, the new Regent Residences Dubai will be worth an estimated $1 billion upon its completion in 2027.
 The 35,000-square-foot penthouse features six bedrooms, a gym and a private elevator.

 The project’s other apartments, which all measure upwards of 6,500 square feet, will each occupy an entire floor.
 They were orientated to offer views of the marina and the nearby Burj Khalifa, the world’s tallest building.

-Note: A previous version of this story incorrectly stated that the towers will cost an estimated $1 billion to build.
-That figure relates to the developer’s estimated value of the project upon its completion.